An illegal dump site found in Collin County.

 Deputy Sheriff Lee Howe has issued more than 140 warning citations, 176 Justice of the Peace citations, many of which result in violators paying clean-up costs as part of their court case or cleaning up the mess themselves.

-So far, the Environmental Enforcement program has saved taxpayers more than $450,000 in clean-up and labor costs.
+Environmental Enforcement program has saved taxpayers more than $450,000 in clean-up and labor costs.
 The biggest result, however, has been the decline of more than 900 illegal dump sites in rural Collin County.
 Previous years, these numbered upwards of 2,000 or more.

 “The bottom line is, in a single year’s time, we’ve cut the number of illegal dumps in half,” says Jon Kleinheksel, Public Works director.
 “I think that Lee getting out and about, and the public education programs we’ve employed on recycling and solid waste disposal really have made a difference.